NovaLogics/github-best-practices/README.md

   ⓧ `bugfix/fix_login_issue`

 - **Lowercase Alphanumeric Characters**
+  Use only
+  🗸 lowercase letters ( a-z ),
+  🗸 numbers ( 0-9 ),
+  🗸 hyphens ( - )
-  Use only lowercase letters (a-z), numbers (0-9), and hyphens in branch names.
+  in branch names.
   Try to avoid punctuation, spaces, underscores, or special characters whenever possible.

 - **Avoid Unnecessary Hyphens**
-  Don’t add extra or trailing hyphens, like in `feat/new—cart-`.
+  Don’t add extra or trailing hyphens, like in `feat/new—cart-`

 - **Short and Clear**
   Keep branch names brief but descriptive enough to quickly convey their purpose.